apptainer/singularity-userdocs/reproducible_scif_apps.rst

     SCIF_DATA=/scif/data

-Importantly, each app has its own modular location.
+Note, each application has its own modular location.
 When you do an ``%appinstall foo``, the commands are all done in context of that base.
 The bin and lib are also automatically generated.
-So what would be a super simple app?
+Consider a simple application:

 Just add a script and name it: